Advanced software install#

 None

 From this you can see that there’s lots of versions available, and there’s a number of variants listed, along with dependencies.
-Let’s say I wanted to build version 4.4.0, and we want webp support to be on, jpeg support to be off, and a build_type of Release.
+Let’s say I wanted to build version 4.4.0, and we want webp support to be on, jpeg support to be off, and a build_type of Debug.
 Basically, be as awkward as possible and change everything:

-spack install libtiff @4.4.0 +webp -jpeg build_type=Release
+spack install --deprecated libtiff@4.4.0 +webp -jpeg build_type=Debug

-There we’re just turned on a feature (webp), turned off a feature (jpeg), and told it we want the Release build type.
+There we’re just turned on a feature (webp), turned off a feature (jpeg), and told it we want the Debug build type.
 Have a look through the references to get further information, but this is actually the basics of choosing variants of packages.

 Compilers#